Flaky Fish Tacos topped with a fresh and zesty cilantro-radish salsa elevate taco night any night of the week!

 For flaky, pan-seared fish tacos, I love fresh cod or halibut.
 Any white fish like mahi or snapper will also work.
 You could also use tilapia or even shrimp using the same simple spices that we call for in the recipe card below.

 Then you heat your skillet, add a little neutral oil, and sear for 3-4 minutes each side.
-As you sear, the fish will flake up and you can begin to break apart using a fork.
+As you sear, any white fish will flake up and you can begin to break apart using a fork.
 Super flaky, fresh and incredibly flavorful!

-As-is, the fish and salsa are clean, whole30, low carb, and clean.
-From here you can stuff into your favorite tortilla, or lettuce wrap, or even a bowl with a few tortilla chips for crunch!
+As-is, the fish and salsa are clean, whole30, and low carb.
+From here you can stuff into your favorite tortilla, or lettuce wrap, or even a bowl with a few tortilla chips for crunch! (you can easily keep gluten-free with a corn tortilla or grain free tortilla)

 If I’m loading up my taco, I’ll add a little shredded cabbage, cotija cheese and sliced avocado.
 But if you want clean and crisp and crunchy without carbs and/or dairy, omit the tortillas and cheese.
 You can make these fish tacos your own, friend!